adishesha09/spectra-studios/README.md

 - **Intelligent chasing mechanics:** Pikachu doesn't just follow — it anticipates, accelerates, and maintains a natural distance like a real companion.
 - **Window-top visibility:** Watch Pikachu scamper over your application windows, adding depth and personality to the desktop environment.
 - **Physics-based movement:** Realistic acceleration, momentum, and directional animations make Pikachu feel alive.
-- **Responsive behavior:** Pikachu knows when to hide during shutdown and reappear when you're back.
+- **Responsive behaviour:** Pikachu knows when to hide during shutdown and reappear when you're back.

 ## Core Desktop Experience